There are three topics you shouldn’t discuss with friends:

 Interestingly, a study by Dannuccia et al (Calcif Tissue Int, 1986), found that removing the ovaries of Beagles caused increased remodeling of the pelvic bone, which also suggests an increased risk of hip dysplasia with sterilization.

 Although not technically a joint issue, osteosarcoma is a cancer of the bone.
 This bears mentioning because spayed and neutered dogs are twice as likely to develop this deadly disease (Ru et al, Vet J, Jul 1998).

-There are other related risks with spay/neuter, including an increased risk of many cancers, hypothyroidism, diabetes, urogenital disorders, cognitive impairment, obesity and adverse vaccine reactions – not to mention the risk associated with the surgery and the anesthetic.
+Additionally, there are risks associated with the surgery and the anesthetic.
 These risks should all be considered when it comes time to decide if spay/neuter is an option for your dog.

 The age at which the growth plates close is entirely dependent on the dog and the breed.
 In general, the larger the dog, the later the growth plates will close.
 In giant breeds, this could be nearly two years of age.

 (Looking for a product that supports the vital functions lost through spaying and neutering?
 Click Here.)

 Getting back to my puppy contract, given the above research, I simply can’t guarantee the puppies I breed will have healthy joints if they are spayed or neutered, especially before the age of two.

 Whether the puppy’s family decides to keep their dog intact or sterilize him after that age is entirely up to the family.

 I do an extremely good job of screening the homes that apply for one of my puppies and if they aren’t responsible enough to keep an intact animal, they certainly aren’t responsible enough to deserve one of my precious puppies in the first place.

 People who are involved in rescues and shelters may have a different view on this and they are certainly entitled to it.